jamielohoff/jamielohoff.github.io/_posts/2023-11-26-Graph-View-On-Automatic-Differentiation.md

 to these vertices, making a total of two ingoing and two outgoing vertices.
 Note that input vertices are red and only represent numbers, while intermediate and output vertices are blue and green respectively.
 The latter two only differ in the fact that an output vertex has no outgoing edges.
-Figure 2 provides a nice visual account of the computational graph creation.
+Figure 2 provides a visual account of the computational graph creation.

 {% include figure popup=true image_path="/assets/cce/GraphConstruction.gif" alt="Computational Graph Creation" caption="Figure 2: This animation shows how the computational graph is created from the tape that stores the elemental operations that make up function f.
 Input variables are red, intermediate elemental operations and corresponding variables are blue and output vertices are green." %}